Are you giving your pet dangerous Propylene Glycol?

 Propylene Glycol can also be found on the ingredient panels of items such as anti-freeze, laundry detergents, soap, etc.

 You can confidently shop for your pet’s treats at Pet Planet because we do not carry moist or semi-moist treats that contain this harmful additive.
-Some alternative soft treats you will want to consider for your pets are: Buddy Soft & Chewy treats, Zukes, and Waggers.
 Ask about them at your local Pet Planet today!